-This Regulation 15 submission of the Bridport Area Neighbourhood Plan has been approved by all participating councils: Bridport Town Council, Allington, Bradpole, Bothenhampton & Walditch, and Symondsbury Parish Councils, on behalf of those who live and work within the designated area.
+This final version of the Bridport Area Neighbourhood Plan has been approved by all participating councils: Bridport Town Council, Allington, Bradpole, Bothenhampton & Walditch, and Symondsbury Parish Councils, on behalf of those who live and work within the designated area.

-This Regulation 15 submission version of the Bridport Area Neighbourhood Plan has been prepared on behalf of the Joint Councils Committee by Bridport Town Council, the qualifying body responsible for plan preparation.
+This final version of the Bridport Area Neighbourhood Plan has been prepared on behalf of the Joint Councils Committee by Bridport Town Council, the qualifying body responsible for plan preparation.
 The Joint Councils Committee has overseen the research and development of the neighbourhood plan.